SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-initial-configuration.md

 ---
 weight: 30
-title: Setting up Dremio account and data lake
+title: Setting up initial configuration
 layout: redirect
 ---

-The setup of {{< product-c8y-iot >}} DataHub requires you to select a Dremio account name, and provide credentials to the data lake.
-In the navigator, select **Dremio & Data Lake** under **Settings** to define those settings.
+The setup of {{< product-c8y-iot >}} DataHub requires you to configure a Dremio API user and access to a data lake.
+In the navigator, select **Initial configuration** under **Settings** to define those settings.

 {{< c8y-admon-info >}}
 You need administration permissions to define the settings.
 See the section on [Defining {{< product-c8y-iot >}} DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for details.
 {{< /c8y-admon-info >}}

-### Defining new settings
+### Defining initial configuration

-#### Dremio Account
+#### Dremio API user

+In order to access the data lake contents, you can use ODBC, JDBC, Dremio REST API, or a proxy REST API.
+See section [Querying offloaded Cumulocity IoT data](/datahub/working-with-datahub/#querying-offloaded) for more details.
+The proxy REST API is served by the {{< product-c8y-iot >}} DataHub server, which acts as a proxy to Dremio.
+The proxy API requires a Dremio user for the interaction of {{< product-c8y-iot >}} DataHub server and Dremio.
+This Dremio API user can then also be used for data lake querying based on JDBC, ODBC, or Dremio REST API.

-Under **Dremio Account** name and password of the Dremio account are defined.
+Therefore, you have to configure in the initial configuration under **Dremio API user** the name and the password of that Dremio API user.

-The name is composed of three parts:
+The name is composed of two parts, with the first part being fixed:

-1. tenant id
-2. forward slash
+1. Tenant id plus forward slash
-3. string with a minimum length of two, starting with a character, and consisting of numbers, characters, dash, or underline
+2. String with a minimum length of three, starting with a character, and consisting of numbers, characters, dash, or underline

-If your tenant id is `t12345`, then `t12345/user` is a valid name.
-The system would also set this value as the initial value in the account field.

-The password of the Dremio account must have at least eight characters, including at least one character and one number.
+The password of the Dremio API user must have at least eight characters, including at least one character and one number.

-This account can be used in follow-up applications to query the data lake, for example, by connecting to Dremio via JDBC.
+Your follow-up application might require more than one Dremio user for accessing the data lake.
+You can define additional Dremio users for that purpose, using the instructions in section [Setting up additional Dremio users](/datahub/setting-up-datahub/#setting-up-dremio-users).

 #### Data Lake
 Depending on the configuration of the environment, the data lake provider is either fixed or you can choose among different providers.
 For each data lake provider, you must specify corresponding settings to define the data lake to be used.
-Once the configuration of the data lake is completed, it cannot be changed afterwards.

 The following types of data lakes are currently supported: